emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 #### 3.3.1 Registering a Consumer

-After you have configured the consumer you will need to make sure that every time your application starts up the consumer(s) are registered and are listening whether new data comes in.
+After you have configured the consumer you will need to make sure that every time your application starts up the consumer(s) are registered and are listening to whether new data comes in.

 To do so make sure that in the after startup microflow of your project you retrieve the consumer(s) you have configured and start them one by one with the help of the Start Kafka Consumer Java Action that is included in the Kafka Module.